EQWorks/python-curriculum/02-logic-controls-2.md

 assert hours_from('abc', 12345) is None
 ```

-Try to apply a few ways using various logic controls such as conditions and error controls to accomplish the solution.
+Try to apply a few ways with conditions and error controls to accomplish the solution.
 See for yourself what your preference is.